tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Sending ACKs

-When an implementation receives a partial flight, it SHOULD generate an ACK that covers the messages from that flight which it has received so far.
-Implementations have some discretion about when to generate ACKs, but it is RECOMMENDED that they do so under two circumstances:
+When an implementation detects a disruption in the receipt of the current incoming flight, it SHOULD generate an ACK that covers the messages from that flight which it has received and processed so far.
+Implementations have some discretion about which events to treat as signs of disruption, but it is RECOMMENDED that they generate ACKs under two circumstances:

 - When they receive a message or fragment which is out of order, either because it is not the next expected message or because